dgil/generator-firefox-extension/README.md

 grunt watch
 ```

+**Remember:** You need to install [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) in order to use this functionality.

 ### Wiredep

 This task finds your Bower components and injects them directly into the HTML file you specify.